otvorenesudy/otvorenesudy/app/views/static_pages/content/_about.en.html.md

-# O projekte

-Dobré fungovanie súdneho systému má zásadný vplyv na kvalitu verejného života a demokracie.
-Fungujúce a dôveryhodné súdnictvo je predpokladom pre dobré podnikateľské ale aj bežné občianske prostredie na život.
-Slováci so stavom súdnictva nie sú spokojní.
-Podľa <%= external_link_to "Eurobarometra z jesene 2009", 'http://ec.europa.eu/public_opinion/archives/ebs/ebs_374_en.pdf' %> len 29% Slovákov dôveruje súdom.
-Zároveň každá dvanásta domácnosť, ktorá prišla do kontaktu so súdnictvom, zaplatila podľa prieskumu
+﻿# About

+Well-functioning of the judicial system has an important impact on the quality of public life and of democracy.
+A well-functioning and trustwothy judiciary is a necessary pre-condition for for a good business environment as well as civic life.
+Slovaks are not satisfied with the current state of judiciary.
+According to <%= external_link_to "Eurobarometer from the fall of 2009", 'http://ec.europa.eu/public_opinion/archives/ebs/ebs_374_en.pdf' %> only 29% of people in Slovakia trust the courts.
+At the same time, every twelfth household that has been in touch with judiciary paid a bribe according to
-<%= external_link_to "Globálneho barometra korupcie z roku 2013", 'http://transparency.sk/sk/kazda-piata-domacnost-zaplati-rocne-aspon-jeden-uplatok' %>
+<%= external_link_to "2013's Global Corruption Barometer", 'http://transparency.sk/sk/kazda-piata-domacnost-zaplati-rocne-aspon-jeden-uplatok' %>.
-úplatok.

-O činnosti sudcov a súdov pritom veľa nevieme, aj kvôli obmedzeniam v prístupe k informáciám, ktoré sú pri poslancoch alebo vláde miernejšie.

-Zároveň diskusie o fungovaní a kvalite súdnictva trpia dvoma neduhmi.
-Po prvé, často sú paušalizujúce („sudcovia sú skorumpovaní“) bez jasného pomenovania vinníkov alebo problémov.
-Po druhé &ndash; množstvo diskusií sa vedie v rámci zbytočne úzkej skupiny odborníkov z právnych profesií.
-Projekt Otvorené Súdy je príspevkom k zlepšeniu diskusie o slovenskom súdnictve troma spôsobmi:
+We do not know much about the work of judges and courts.
+One of the reasons is restrictions with regard to access to information that are rather softer when it comes to government or parliament.

+Simultaneously discussions about the functioning and the quality of judiciary suffer from two major shortcomings.
+Firstly, they are often over-generalizing ("judges are corrupt") without any clear reference to those responsible or without any identification of problems.
+Secondly,  &ndash; majority of discussions are held only among unnecessarily restrictive group of legal professionals.
+Open Courts aim to contribute to the improvement of the discussion about Slovak judiciary in three ways:

 <hr/>

-1. zlepšuje dostupnosť údajov o činnosti a výkonnosti súdov a sudcov,
-2. tieto dáta prepája a umožňuje porovnávanie,
-3. robí tak adresne – na úrovni jednotlivých sudcov a súdov.
+1. improvement of accessebility of information about activities and performance of judges and courts,
+2. the data are interconnected and allow for comparisons,
+3. doing so on the level of particular judges and courts.

 <hr/>

-Autormi projektu sú
+Authors of the project are
-<%= external_link_to "Samuel Molnár", 'https://twitter.com/samuelmolnar' %> a
+<%= external_link_to "Samuel Molnár", 'https://twitter.com/samuelmolnar' %> and
 <%= external_link_to "Pavol Zbell", 'https://twitter.com/pavolzbell' %>
-(členovia výskumnej skupiny <%= external_link_to "PeWe", 'http://pewe.fiit.stuba.sk' %> na
+(members of Research group <%= external_link_to "PeWe", 'http://pewe.fiit.stuba.sk' %> at the
-<%= external_link_to "Fakulte informatiky a informačných technológií", 'http://fiit.stuba.sk' %>
+<%= external_link_to "Faculty of Informatics and Information Technologies", 'http://fiit.stuba.sk' %>
-<%= external_link_to "Slovenskej technickej univerzity v Bratislave", 'http://stuba.sk' %>) a
+<%= external_link_to "of the Slovak University of Technologies", 'http://stuba.sk' %>) a
-<%= external_link_to "Transparency International Slovensko", 'http://transparency.sk' %>.
+nd<%= external_link_to "Transparency International Slovakia", 'http://transparency.sk' %>.

-Projekt Otvorené Súdy vznikol vďaka podpore sekretariátu
+Project Open Courts was created thanks to the support of Secretariat of
 <%= external_link_to "Transparency International", 'http://transparency.org' %>
-v Berlíne a projektu <%= external_link_to "Reštart", 'http://restartslovensko.sk' %>
+in Berlin and the project <%= external_link_to "Reštart", 'http://restartslovensko.sk' %>
-organizovaného <%= external_link_to "Centrom pre filantropiu", 'http://cpf.sk' %>.
+organized by <%= external_link_to "Centre for Philantropy", 'http://cpf.sk' %>.
-Aktualizácie portálu boli sponzorované Fondom pre Transparentné Slovensko v <%= external_link_to "Nadácii Pontis", 'http://nadaciapontis.sk' %>.

-Za hosting projektu ďakujeme spoločnosti
+Portal updates were funded by Fund for transparent Slovakia in <%= external_link_to "Pontis foundation", 'http://nadaciapontis.sk' %>.

+For the hosting of the project we are grateful to
 <%= external_link_to "Petit Press", 'http://petitpress.sk' %>,
-prevádzkovateľovi portálu <%= external_link_to "sme.sk", 'http://sme.sk' %>.
+administrator of the portal <%= external_link_to "sme.sk", 'http://sme.sk' %>.
+For help and useful comments we are also very thankful to

-Za pomoc veľmi pekne ďakujeme aj
-<%= external_link_to "Pavlovi Nechalovi", 'http://advocate.sk/' %>,
+<%= external_link_to "Pavel Nechala", 'http://advocate.sk/' %>,
-Kataríne Batkovej, Chrisovi Wormanovi, Milene Marin a ďalším kolegom.
+Katarína Batková, Chris Worman, Milena Marin and others.

 <hr/>

-Ďalšie informácie o projekte nájdete zodpovedané v sekcii
+Further information about the project can be found in the
-<%= external_link_to "Často kladených otázok", static_page_path(:faq) %>.
+<%= external_link_to "FAQ section", static_page_path(:faq) %>.